top of page

 I think I'm about half way through my animation.
 I've made most things, and done a few animation tests.
 I've found out that building the world out of felt, and making the characters takes a lot longer than actually animating, I thought it would be the other way around.

 I think I still have another year or two ahead of me.
-But once everything has been created, I can get everything animated in a few months.
+But once everything has been sewn and made, I think I can get everything animated in a few months.

 I've got shoeboxes full of scenes, one of Liverpool skyline, one of Willows bedroom, one of the school grounds and more.
 I've sort of made most of the characters, and I can see from trial and error that some things will need to be animated digitally. eyebrows, clock hands, etc. I don't think I can do these with felt.
 I'm not skilled enough to get these tiny details looking good and in time with everything else going on.
 Just the big gestures will be stop motion for now.